newrelic/newrelic-ruby-agent/README.md

 The New Relic Ruby agent is dual-purposed as either a Gem or a Rails plugin, hosted on [github](https://github.com/newrelic/newrelic-ruby-agent).

-This code is currently maintained by New Relic engineering teams and delivered here in GitHub.
-See the README for troubleshooting and defect reporting instructions.
+This code is actively maintained by New Relic engineering teams and delivered here in GitHub.
+See below for troubleshooting and defect reporting instructions.

 [![Gem Version](https://badge.fury.io/rb/newrelic_rpm.svg)](https://badge.fury.io/rb/newrelic_rpm)